 Yes.
 All comments received were compiled for preparation of the Final EIR/EIS.
 The Final EIR/EIS was approved on October 29, 2016.

-The refinements for the Preferred Alternative presented in the Final EIR/EIS are the same as those presented in the Partially Recirculated DEIR/SDEIS.
+The refinements for the Selected Alternative presented in the Final EIR/EIS are the same as those presented in the Partially Recirculated DEIR/SDEIS.
 Many of the project engineering refinements are responsive to comments received on the Draft EIR/EIS, and they help minimize environmental impacts, strengthen mitigation measures, or assist in making the project alternatives incrementally more consistent with local and tribal governments (can not be a preference).
 The refinements are summarized as follows: